Applying and Awards

 Disbursement of Financial Aid

 Financial aid funds will be released to student accounts in two equal disbursements and will first be applied to outstanding charges for tuition, fees, room, board, and other authorized University expenses.
-Remaining funds will be issued to the student.
+Remaining funds will be issued and refunded to the student.
 By Federal regulation, excess funds MUST be used for educational expenses.

 If a student's aid package includes PLUS loan funds, credit balance checks will be made payable to the student or parent and will be mailed to the parent’s home address.